 On this page

-If you have bought an item from a different EU country which hasn't been supplied according to your agreement with your supplier, you might be entitled to a refund.
-There are 2 European procedures to help you achieve this:
+If you have bought an item from a supplier in another EU country, and the delivery hasn’t gone according to the agreement you made, you may get your money back.
+There are 2 European procedures to help you:

 The procedures apply in all EU countries, except for Denmark.